dotnet/arcade/Documentation/CorePackages/AsyncPublishing_HowToUse.md

 ##### How do I use it?

 The mechanism currently is opt-in, you just need to set two build variables to start using it.
-Assuming the repository is up to date with Arcade build templates and use the latest Arcade SDK, you just need to:
+Assuming the repository is up to date with Arcade build templates and uses the latest Arcade SDK, you just need to:

 Set the `enablePublishUsingPipelines` parameter of `/eng/common/templates/jobs/job.yml` to true: